mulle-cc/frida-mulle-objc-bridge/README.md

-# frida-objc-bridge
+# mulle-frida-objc-bridge

-Objective-C runtime interop from Frida.
+TODO: Create mulle-objc runtime interop from Frida.

+SO FAR NO CODE WRITTEN YET.
+WHY NOT PICK UP THE PROJECT ? :)